 Honda to close UK car plant in 2022, risking 3,500 jobs

-Japanese car giant built just over 160,000 vehicles at the British factory last year, where it makes the Civic model
+The Japanese car giant built more than 160,000 of the Civic model at the Swindon factory last year

-Honda built just over 160,000 vehicles at its British factory last year, where it makes the Civic model
+An aerial view of the Honda plant at Swindon, England.
+Photograph: David Goddard/Getty Images

 Japanese carmaker Honda is set to announce the closure of its Swindon car plant putting 3,500 jobs at risk, according to unconfirmed reports.